 Education and training increase the competitiveness of the city and create vitality and knowledge.
 Vocational training based on foresight creates good conditions for jobseekers and immigrants to find employment.

-Helsinki is drawing up a development plan to enhance the skills, education and training of immigrants.
+To raise the skill levels of immigrants, Helsinki is drawing up a development plan to enhance the skills, education and training of immigrants.
 The plan spans the whole learning career from early childhood education to adult education.
 The Centre of Expertise model is developed further, and State funding will also be sought for it.
 A fast track to studies of either national language of Finland will be created for asylum recipients.
 The city will secure children's teaching in Finnish or Swedish as a second language sufficiently.